Orange-OpenSource/galera-operator/doc/design/galera_images.md

 A new env variable is used (CLUSTER_INIT).
 The prupose is to let the first node being initialized.
 Other nodes will use a galera replication at the startup sequence.

+Do not forget to use the same rights for the docker-entrypoint.sh script : `chmod 775 docker-entrypoint.sh`